zn122/chat_SMU/README.md

 Because emotions were predicted through limited resources and simple distance calculations, there were many shortcomings, and in fact, the results were not good compared to KOBERT, a model that was widely distributed in the past.
 However, I think this study produced the result of extracting words with high emotional influence within the sentence and was a significant process of suggesting intelligence through the confidence of predicted emotions.

-*Details can be found in our paper (with the title above) accepted for publication at ICES 2023.
+*Details can be found in our paper (with the title above) accepted for publication at KIPS 2023.
 The PDF is available [here](https://drive.google.com/file/d/1hvabNBjwJsIH3XlQnNggeFFy7M1RxwCC/view?usp=sharing).*